10 Things To Do In Cornwall

 Pendennis Castle is located in a stunning seaside location on the headland overlooking the town of Falmouth.
 This seaside castle is one of Henry VIII’s finest sites and is rich in history.

-• You need to book in advance online, family discount tickets and other concessions are available, its necessary to book a time slot.
+• You need to book in advance online, family discount tickets and other concessions are available, so it’s necessary to book a time slot.

-• Various family events through year, also half term, Halloween and Christmas events.
+• Various family events throughout the year, such as half term, Halloween and Christmas events.

 • Enjoy a family picnic in the castle grounds, or grab a treat from the Castle Café.

-• If you get your booking in very early, its possible to tie the knot and get married at Pendennis!
+• If you book early, you can tie the knot and marry at Pendennis!

 Tate St Ives is a contemporary and modern art museum with various collections on show in a host of different galleries.